kongware/ftor/README.md

 ## What

-ftor is a functional programming library that adapts the functional paradigm sensibly for untyped environments.
+ftor is a library enabling type-directed, functional programming in Javascript.

 ## Why

-ftor teaches you type-directed programming and fundamental functional idioms, which are extremely generalized concepts and language agnostic.
-That means you can use this knowledge in various scenarios, regardless of the programming language you're working with.
-In doing so ftor neither introduces a new language (and treats Javascript merely as a compile target) nor relies on new syntax (by macros), but simply sticks to vanilla Javascript.
+ftor teaches you type-directed, functional programming, which includes extremely generalized and language agnostic concepts.
+That means you can use this knowledge with different languages in various scenarios.

-With ftor you develop a feel for
+With ftor you develop a good feel for

 * types
+* purity
 * effects
+* currying
-* purity
+* composition
-* compositon
+* combinators
 * polymorphism
 * immutability
-* currying
 * co-/recursion
 * lazy evaluation

-## Design Principles

-* abstraction/generalization vs. comprehensibility
-* advanced techniques vs. low barrier to entry
-* functional purity vs. performance
-* idiomatic code vs. thinking outside the box

-## Programming Guidelines

-* first get the types right before you start implementing
-* whenever you can do it with a pure function, just do it with a pure function
-* reify effects to first class values
-* defer the execution of effects as long as possible
-* avoid visible mutations but learn to appreciate private ones
-* model your domain with alternatives instead of hierarchies
-* prefer tail recursive algorithms over loops
-* transform statements into first class expressions

-All of these guidelines have the same purpose, which is somehow the fetish of functional programming:

-**Everything must be composable!**

-## Terminology

-* composable function: A pure function that is partially applicable in its last argument
-* first order function: A function that neither accepts function types as arguments nor returns them
-* higher order function: A function that accepts function types as arguments and/or returns them
-* action: An impure and regularly nullary function that performs side effects
-* Church encoding: Data types that are encoded by higher order functions
-* Arrows: The type class that abstracts over function types (not ES2015 arrow functions)

-## Naming conventions

-The following conventions for name bindings are used:

-* `name_` indicates a slightly modified variant of an existing function `name`
-* `_name` just avoids name conflicts with reserved keywords or native functions
-* `nameBy` or `nameWith` indicates a more general version of an existing function `name`
-* `$name` regularly represents a `Symbol`

-Otherwise I tend to use the first letter of a type for name bindings, e.g. `f` for functions.
-When I need to name several functions, I fall back to alphabetically following letters, e.g. `g`, `h` etc. for functions.

-For more specific functions I also use descriptive names sometimes.
-Since ftor is a generic library it doesn't happen often, though.
+Additionally you can explore how monodial, functorial, applicative, monadic and other common structures can be useful in a strictly evaluated, impure language like Javascript.

 ## Type signature extension

-The following type signature extension is neccesary given the fact that Javascript is dynamically typed.
-Please note that `?` represents the lack of a type.
+The following type signature extensions are neccesary considering Javascript's dynamic type system.
+Please note that `?` denotes the lack of a type.

 Functions:

 * `Function` represents an untyped function with unknown arity
+* `() -> ...` represents a nullary function

+Curried functions:

-* `? -> ?` represents an untyped unary function
+* `? -> ?` represents an unary function whose argument/return value are of unknown type
-* `? -> ? -> ?` represents an untyped binary function
+* `? -> ? -> ?` represents a binary function whose arguments/return value are of unknown type

-Multi-argument functions variadic functions and tuples:
+Multi-argument functions:

-* `(a, b) -> a` represents either a multi-argument function or a tuple (pair) of type `a` and `b`
+* `(a, b) -> ...` represents a multi-argument function comprising two arguments of type `a`/`b`
-* `(...a) -> a` represents a variadic function (rest syntax)
+* `(?, ?) -> ...` represents a multi-argument function comprising two arguments of unknown type

+Variadic functions:

-* `(...?) -> ?` represents an untyped variadic function (rest syntax)
+* `(a, ...bs) -> ...` represents a variadic function including one mandatory and one rest parameter of type `a`/`bs`
-* `() -> a` represents a nullary function
+* `(?, ...?) -> ...` represents a variadic function including one mandatory and one rest parameter of unknown type

-Arrays and collections:
+Arrays:

-* `Array` represents an untyped `Array` collection
+* `Array` represents an untyped `Array` that may be homogeneous or heterogeneous

+Tuples:

-* `[a,b]` represents an heterogeneous `Array` that acts like a pair tuple
+* `[a,b]` represents a pair Tuple
-* `[a,b,c]` represents an heterogeneous `Array` that acts like a triple tuple
+* `[a,b,c]` represents a triple Tuple

-Objects, dictionaries and records:
+Dictionaries and Records:

-* `Object` represents an untyped `Object` with key/value-pairs of type `String`/untyped
+* `Object` represents an untyped `Object` of any shape
 * `{a}` represents an unordered, homogenous dictionary with key/value-pairs of type `String`/`a`
-* `{prop1:a,prop2:b}` represents an unordered record with two properties `prop1` and `prop2` of type `String`/`a` and `String`/`b`
+* `{prop1:a,prop2:b}` represents an unordered, heterogeneous with two properties `prop1` and `prop2` of type `String`/`a` and `String`/`b`
-* `{a:b}` represents an ordered, homogenous dictionary with key/value-pairs of type `a`:`b`

 Input/Output and side effects:

-* `IO` represents an interaction with the real world (side effect)
+* `IO` represents an interaction with the real world (side effects)

-Sum Types:
+Constructor Types:

-Please note that sum types are internally encoded by `Object`s.
-In order to avoid verbose type signatures their types are similar to Haskell's notation.
+Constructor types can be either sum types, product types or abstract data types.
+The final signatures are not defined yet.
+Here are some examples:

-* `Sum` represents a monomorphic sum type
+* `Cons` represents a monomorphic constructor type with a nullary type constructor
-* `Sum(a)` represents a polymorphic sum type with an unary type constructor
+* `Cons(a)` represents a polymorphic constructor type with an unary type constructor
-* `Sum(a b)` represents a polymorphic sum type with a curried binary type constructor
+* `Cons(a b)` represents a polymorphic constructor type with a curried binary type constructor
-* `Sum(a,b)` represents a polymorphic sum type with a (uncurried) binary type constructor
+* `Cons(a,b)` represents a polymorphic constructor type with a (uncurried) binary type constructor

-As you can see parenthesis are always set, also unnecessarily.
+* `Map(k, v)` represents an ordered Map type with key/value-pairs of type `k`/`v`
+* `Map(?, ?)` represents an ordered Map type with key/value-pairs of unknown type

 ## ES2015 modules